Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Acknowledgements

-We thank Mark Krumholz, Charlie Conroy, David Pooley, Rebecca Bernstein, Chung-Pei Ma and Morgan Macleod for useful discussions.
+We thank Mark Krumholz, Charlie Conroy, David Pooley, Rebecca Bernstein, Chung-Pei Ma and Morgan Macleod for useful discussions, and we thank the referee for their helpful comments.
 The software used in this work was in part developed by the DOE-supported ASCI/Alliance Center for Astrophysical Thermonuclear Flashes at the University of Chicago.
-Computations were performed on the Pleaides UCSC computer cluster.
-This work is supported by NSF: AST-0847563 (J.N. and E.R.), NASA: NNX08AL41G (J.N. and D.L.), and The David and Lucile Packard Foundation (E.R.).
+Computations were performed on the Pleaides/Hyades UCSC computer cluster.
+This work is supported by NSF: AST-0847563, NASA: NNX08AL41G, NSF AARF award AST-1402480, and The David and Lucile Packard Foundation.